In the Therapy Room: Developing Emotional Intelligence

 The Real Work of Healing ✨

-Not judging it, not trying to change it, just noticing.
-A tightness in the chest.
-A flutter in the stomach.
-A heaviness in the shoulders.
-Then asking, without pressure: what would I call this feeling?
+What would I call this feeling?
 Not “what should I call it” but what’s the word that actually fits?

 This practice is deceptively powerful because it rebuilds the connection between your conscious mind and your emotional information system.
 It’s like learning to trust your own perceptions again after years of overriding them.

-Once Bramford could name a feeling, we’d ask what the feeling was actually signalling about:
+Then we’d ask what the feeling was actually signalling about:

-- Sadness usually points to a need for connection or acceptance
+• Sadness usually points to a need for connection or acceptance

 This transforms emotions from mysterious internal disruptions into a sophisticated communication system your own body is running for you.

+What shifted for Bramford wasn’t a sudden emotional awakening.
+It was incremental.
 I watched Bramford move from “I don’t understand emotional intelligence” to “I’m starting to understand that my emotional system has been running without my conscious participation.”
 That’s not a small shift.
 That’s someone waking up to the fact that they’ve been living on autopilot, responding from old programming, missing essential information about what they actually need and want.

 The people who make the most dramatic shifts in emotional awareness aren’t the ones who were always naturally expressive or emotionally fluent.
 They’re the ones like Bramford—the people who had good reasons to disconnect, who built solid coping systems, and then suddenly realized those systems were costing them something they wanted back.
 They had a particular kind of hunger, a sense that aliveness required something they’d given up access to.

 Also, I’ve noticed this: the capacity to name your emotions with precision is directly related to your capacity to have genuine relationships.
 Not because you need to talk about your feelings constantly.
 But because you can’t truly be known if the person you’re with can’t access your own internal landscape.
 You end up in these strange parallel relationships where people know you functionally but not actually.
-Bramford had people who cared about them deeply, but there was a peculiar loneliness in it, because nobody could reach the part of them that was defended and disconnected.
+Bramford had people who cared about them, but there was a peculiar loneliness in it, because nobody could reach the part of them that was defended and disconnected.

 There’s also something important about the pace of this work.
 Bramford didn’t transform in weeks.
-They transformed in months, over repeated small practices and moments of noticing.
+They transformed in months and years, over repeated small practices and moments of noticing.
 This isn’t the self-improvement industrial complex promising you can “rewire your brain in 30 days.”
 This is the slower, steadier work of someone gradually reclaiming access to their own inner life.
 Which, frankly, is more durable and actually changes something rather than just creating the feeling of progress.

 That’s not a perfect life.
 Bramford still has days where the numbness tries to creep back in, where the old script runs automatically.
 But now they notice it.
 And noticing, it turns out, is where everything begins to change.